pletzer/mint/README.md

 This is a particular case of the more general family of methods described in[Conservative interpolation of edge and face data on n dimensional structured grids using differential forms](https://www.sciencedirect.com/science/article/pii/S0021999115005562?via%3Dihub).

+## Want to contribute?

+We're looking for contributions, particularly in the areas of:
+ * code documentation
+ * creating Jupyter notebooks or code examples
+ * finding scientific applications

+Any help will be greatly appreciated.

 ## How to install or build `MINT` as  a Python module

 This the most user friendly access to the MINT package.
 Not all the functionality from C++ is exposed but it contains the most important parts.
 (Additional features can be added on request.)